 1. Start with Sitting

 Jumping straight into the session with standing poses can feel a little intimidating, but everyone feels more relaxed when they are sitting.
 Ease them into the session by posing them on steps or relaxing comfortably on the grass.
 Tree stumps, fallen trees, doorsteps, and park benches are great locations for setting up a relaxed pose and adding texture and contrast to the image.

 2. Get Them Laughing

-One of the biggest challenges photographers face is to get people laughing and having it come across as entirely natural.
-However, it’s surprisingly easy to bring out the real laughter when you know how.
+One of the most significant challenges photographers face is to get people laughing and having it come across as entirely natural.
+However, it’s surprisingly easy to bring out the real laughter when you know-how.